-With a majority of products adopting the USB-C PD (Power Delivery) standard for charging, we are beginning to see a rise in demand for third-party chargers — ones that offer you the freedom to have/carry only one charger to fuel up all your devices from smartphones to tablets to laptops to even earphones/headphones.
+With a majority of products adopting the USB-C PD (Power Delivery) standard for charging, we are beginning to see a rise in demand for third-party chargers: ones that offer the freedom to have/carry only one charger to fuel up multiple devices, from smartphones and tablets to laptops and earphones/headphones.
 Continuing with the course, we have another technological advancement in the charging space, which comes in the form of new material called Gallium Nitride (GaN).

 Essentially, GaN is a potential replacement for Silicon (Si) in most (if not all) its diverse applications and allows for better performance and efficiency in an overall smaller footprint than its Silicon counterpart.
-When it comes to chargers, there is significant scope for GaN in the coming years, since the material offers comparatively higher voltages than Silicon with a lot better efficiency.
-So, if you happen to be looking to switch to one, here are some of our picks for the best GaN chargers.
+When it comes to chargers, there is significant scope for GaN in the coming years since the material offers comparatively higher voltages than Silicon with a lot better efficiency.
+So, if you are looking to switch to one, here are some of our picks for the best GaN chargers.

 Best GaN Chargers